 - Let exceptional employees work wherever they want: Employees with unique skills are free to work anywhere.
 This allows us to access a worldwide pool of exceptional talent.
 Even our

-executive team is spread across Toronto, California and Israel.
+executive team is spread across Toronto and California.

 also keep a close watch on product quality and safety.
 This was

 certified and is periodically ensured by ISO and customer audits against

 key industry standards, including ISO 13485 (design and manufacture of